1- What’s included in the publishing fee?

 23 – Where will my book be stocked?
 How will it be distributed?

-There will be no physical stock of your book held automatically by online retailers or high street bookshops but it will be readily available as a print-on-demand title and all retailers will order copies in as required by their customers via print on demand (POD).
+There will be no physical stock of your book held automatically by online retailers or high street bookshops but it will be readily available as a print-on-demand title and all retailers will order copies in as required by their customers via their wholesaler/POD.

 Just let us know this and we will ensure that your book is only available to order by you, the author, on what is called a ‘Short Run’ basis.
 If you decide later to put it on general release, this can be easily done free of charge for the first year.

-No, our printers have plants in the UK, US and Australia and Global Connect print partners in Poland, Russia, Germany and Brazil and will shortly include Japan and South Korea.
+No, our printers have plants in the UK, US and Australia and Global Connect print partners in many other countries around the world.
 International orders will be picked up via distribution channels and printed in the nearest available facility.

 No, we will send copies of your book to all six national libraries (The British Library, Bodleian Libraries of the University of Oxford, Cambridge University Library, The National Library of Scotland, The Library of Trinity College Dublin and The National Library of Wales) as part of the publishing package.

 We can convert your printed book to eBooks for £195 or publish eBooks only for £495.
-For published books, we would convert your final approved print files into two different formats: one format for Amazon’s Kindle eReader devices and another for all other eReader devices such as iPad, iPhone, Sony eReader, Kobo, Nook.
+For published books, we would convert your final approved print files into the format required for all e-retailers (EPUB).
 Once completed, the eBook files and metadata are sent to Faber Factory for global distribution to all eBook retailers.
 Please let us know if you require further information.

 Please complete pages 1, 6 and 7 of our Publishing Agreement and send us two copies of these, along with your payment.
-If you prefer to do this electronically, please scan the three pages and email to firstname.lastname@example.org and request our bank details to make a transfer.
+If you prefer to do this electronically, please request our eForm or scan the three pages and email to email@example.com and request our bank details to make a transfer.

 Once we have received your contract and payment we will invite you to send us your book materials and will guide you through the whole process from thereon in.